Monticello Room, Westminster Canterbury

 Lehman Bates is Pastor of Ebenezer Baptist Church in Charlottesville.
 Pastor Bates has over thirty years in ministry, international travel, and local outreach as Pastor, Certified Counselor, and spiritual advisor to local decision makers.
 He is also a leading member of the Charlottesville Collective.

-Bates described the subject of the course in three words, information, introspection, and inspiration.
+Bates described the purpose of the course in three key words: to give information, cause introspection, and create inspiration.

 Hal Horan, Recording Secretary